 Have you ever felt so isolated that you didn't notice there were people standing right beside you?
-Or felt so ashamed you wanted to melt away into nothingness?
-Have you ever felt so exhausted with nothing left to give that you couldn't roll over in bed, or even lift one little finger off your mattress?
+Or felt so ashamed you couldn't look those closest to you in the eye and just wanted to melt away into nothingness?
 Or so helpless with all hope completely depleted that you were plotting how to end the pain?

 If you answered "yes" to any of these questions...it's okay! ...and I get it!

 My story began in Saskatchewan longer ago than I'd like to admit.
 Although I'd like to say I had a glorious childhood, I did not.
-During the first several years of my life, I was witness to my mother being physically abused by my father.
-After she finally had the courage to end the marriage, my brother felt it necessary to carry on my father's torch with me being the target of his frustrations.
-Needless to say, I seized the first opportunity to leave home right after high school in search of a higher education in beautiful British Columbia.
+During the first several years of my life, I was witness to domestic violence, and seized the first opportunity to leave home right after high school in search of a higher education in beautiful British Columbia.

 For the first time in my life, I felt free and in charge of my life.
 What I didn't realize is that my childhood set me up for a series of decisions that only led to more abuse, more of feeling trapped in an inescapable situation, and a more ingrained sense of unworthiness.

 I met my first husband in first year university...and he doted on me like no one had before.
 I became the center of his affections, and felt truly special for the first time in my life!
 He was incredibly charming, and quite handsome.
-He was the man every girl couldn't wait to introduce to her mother...until I REALLY got to know him.
+He was the man every girl couldn't wait to introduce to her mother.

 Over time, his affections turned to criticisms, his "love" to blame, and his pride to spite.
 I became caught in a cycle of not feeling like I was ever enough, regardless of how much I tried.
 My insecurities led to me marrying the man whom I could never placate, and within a year my son was born.